gurongzhang/DAT505-GitHub/Rongzhang Gu Final Project-SelfieCollage/README.md

 ![01-GetRGBDataAutomatically00](/Rongzhang%20Gu%20Final%20Project-SelfieCollage/(README)pictures/pic-3.png "01-GetRGBDataAutomatically00")
 #### For doing my project more efficiently and making it more creative.
 Stavros gave me 3 suggestions and the corresponding links that I may need as the reference:
   * ### Using the code to transfer the selfie image into pixel image automatically instead of setting each cube's property manually.
-  * ### Trying to make the cubes more *interesting* with different images that we use, or in other words, when loading different images, the scales or other properties of the cubes would change according to its unique pixel RGB data.
+  * ### Trying to make the cubes more *interesting*, to be more specific, when loading different images, the scales or other properties of the cubes would change according to its unique pixel RGB data.
   * ### Adding some mouse control to make the project more *creative*.
 ### Solution
 1. For this *01-GetRGBDataAutomatically*, I started doing the first solution that Stavros gave to me.
 The [reference link](https://github.com/mrdoob/three.js/issues/758)